mickeykkim/inky_pi/README.md

 API keys are needed for train data using OpenLDBWS and for weather data using OpenWeatherMap.
 Alternatively, train data can be fetched using Huxley2 without an API key (though the maintainer contends that the Huxley2 server goes down often without notice).
 A module for Weather Underground could be easily written as a contribution/exercise.

+The program runs once per invocation.
+For automated scheduling, [cron](https://www.mankier.com/8/cron) is recommended using the `python main.py` invocation as described above.

 ## Development Tools